 Using Wi-Fi data acquired thanks to the help of Engineering Student Council and CUIT, we are able to estimate how full certain areas are.
 What this means it that now you can check if Butler is full without having to actually go to Butler!
 Density updates every 15 minutes.

-ADI Labs is your opportunity to learn everything you can’t learn in class, from software engineering to UI/UX design to product management.
-At ADI Labs, you will build real projects like Density by ADI that you will ship.
-Along the way you’ll receive personalized mentorship from peers that have worked at Google, Facebook, Microsoft, LinkedIn, Coursera, and others.
+ADI Labs is your opportunity to learn everything you can’t learn in class, from software engineering to UI/UX design.
+At ADI Labs, you will build real projects like Density that you will ship.
+Along the way you’ll receive personalized mentorship from peers that have real world experience working at various companies.
 You’ll also join an awesome community of builders that love to bring ideas to life as well as have a good time doing so.

 As a member of Labs, you’ll learn to contribute to open source projects and to take your programming beyond problem sets.
 Paired with one of our student mentors, you’ll learn software engineering techniques used in industry.

 How it Works

 We work on projects over the course of the semester in small teams, meeting every Friday for 4 hours.
 Each project receives a product manager that helps the team with design and development to achieve what they want to achieve.
 Additional mentors will be present during weekly sessions to hold workshops and answer technical questions.

 What does good mentorship mean?
 To us, it means pushing you to learn what you didn’t think you could learn.
 It means supporting you when you are stuck trying to implement that tricky feature.
 It means making sure that you are doing what you want and learning exactly what you want.
 It means giving you the best resources out there for the problem you are trying to solve.